monix/monix-connect/docs/es.md

 ## Local testing

-There is actually a very good support on regards to testing `Elasticsearch` locally.
+There is actually a very good support on regards to testing `Elasticsearch` locally using docker, you would just need to add the  _elasticsearch_ docker image as service in your `docker-compose.yml`:

-### docker

- A local _Elasticsearch_ available as a docker image.

- You would just need to define it as a service in your `docker-compose.yml`:

  ```yaml
   elasticsearch: